Secretary: Duties and functions

-A secretary, also known as a personal assistant (PA) or administrative assistant, can have many administrative duties.
-The title "secretary," with its root meaning of "keeper of secrets," is not used as often as in decades past, and responsibilities have evolved in response to the technological age.
-The duties may vary according to the nature and size of the company or organization, and might include managing budgets, bookkeeping, attending telephone calls, handling visitors, maintaining websites, travel arrangements, event planning, and preparing expense reports.
+A secretary or administrative professional also known as a personal assistant (PA), program assistant, or administrative assistant, can have many administrative duties.
+The title "secretary" is not used as often today as in decades past,' and responsibilities have evolved in response to the technological age, requiring knowledge in software.
+The duties may vary according to the nature and size of the company or organization, and in the most generic or original sense, might include managing budgets, bookkeeping, attending telephone calls, handling visitors, maintaining websites, travel arrangements, event planning, mailroom operations, and preparing expense reports.
 Secretaries might also manage all the administrative details of running a high-level conference or meeting and be responsible for arranging the catering for a lunch meeting.
 Often executives will ask their assistant to take the minutes at meetings and prepare meeting documents for review.
 In addition to the minutes, the secretary may be responsible for keeping all of the official records of a company or organization.
-A secretary is also regarded as an "office manager".
+A senior level secretary is also regarded as an "office manager".
+There is a diverse array of work experiences attainable within the administrative support field, in multiple sectors such as the private sector, public sector, and voluntary sector, ranging between internship, entry-level, associate, junior, mid-senior, and senior level pay bands with positions in nearly every industry, especially among white-collar careers and to a lesser extent among grey-collar jobs.
+Their work contributions are celebrated on Administrative Professionals Day.